Lianhua Qingwen: Background

 Lianhua Qingwen was developed by Shijiazhuang Yiling Pharmaceutical in 2003 as a treatment for severe acute respiratory syndrome (SARS) following the outbreak of the disease in 2002 and was listed by the National Health Commission of China in 2004 as a treatment for influenza and other respiratory disease.
-Its formulation includes 13 herbs which are said to have been used for medical purposes as early as the Han dynasty.
+Its formulation includes 13 herbs and minerals which are said to have been used in Chinese traditional medicine as early as the Han dynasty.

-Sources of its formulation reportedly consist of: